 - hop beta-acids (HopGuard II)-Derived from the hop plant and labeled for use even during the honey flow.
+Currently available with full Section 3 registration.
 Most effective during times with little or no brood present.

 - menthol, eucalyptus, thymol (Api Life Var, Apiguard)-An essential oil based treatment.
 Do not use during honey flows.
 Do not use when surplus honey supers are installed.
 Do not harvest honey from brood chambers or colony feed supers.
 Do not use at temperatures above 90°F. Two treatments per year are permitted.